Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 think this is important to note because it seems to me that it could have just as easily been other members of the community in my position given similar circumstances.

-Our first step in taking responsibility was setting up regular time to meet so we can check in and help one another.
+Our first step in taking responsibility was setting up  a regular time to meet so we could check-in and help one another.
 Then we set reasonable goals and scoped the work: we decided to focus on JupyterLab rather than multiple projects at once, address [WCAG 2.1 standards](https://www.w3.org/TR/WCAG21/) in parts of JupyterLab we were already working on, and follow up on past work that other community members began.
 This is just the beginning,